-The viewpoints identified in Table 2 have been identified as those from which the impact of the proposed development on the setting of the Tomen Mawr Scheduled monument should be assessed.
+The viewpoints listed in Table 2 have been identified as those from which the impact of the proposed development on the setting of the Tomen Mawr Scheduled monument should be assessed.

-Viewpoint Reason

-Views southwards from the ringwork across the Strategically designed view

-salt marsh towards Cardigan Bay.

-View south west from the ringwork towards the Strategically designed view

-mouth of the Afon Wen and south east towards

-the mouth of the Afon Dwyfor

-View north west from the ringwork towards Strategically designed view / historic viewpoint

-both the route of the 12 th century routeway,

-now the modern A497, and the location of the

-smithing site.

-View south east over the smithing site from the Historic viewpoint / current visitor viewpoint

-side of the modern A497 towards the

-monument

-Views northwards from the coastline towards Historic viewpoint / current visitor viewpoint

-the scheduled monument (access permitting)

-Viewpoint Reason

-View east from the ringwork towards the Potentially impacted modern view

-current Glanllynnau Waste Facility.

-View east and south east from the monument Potentially impacted modern view

-towards the proposed works.

-Views east and south east from the lower, Potentially impacted modern view

-southern part of the scheduled area towards

-the proposed works.

-View east from the ringwork towards Criccieth Modern visitor viewpoint towards a visible

-castle historic landmark.
+Viewpoint Reason 1 Views southwards from the ringwork across the salt Strategically designed view marsh towards Cardigan Bay.
+2 View south west from the ringwork towards the mouth of Strategically designed view the Afon Wen and east towards the mouth of the Afon Dwyfor 3 View north west from the ringwork towards both the route Strategically designed view / of the 12 th century routeway, now the modern A497, and historic viewpoint the location of the smithing site.
+4 View south east over the smithing site from the side of the Historic viewpoint / current modern A497 towards the monument visitor viewpoint 5 Views northwards from the coastline towards the Historic viewpoint / current scheduled monument (access permitting) visitor viewpoint 6 View east from the ringwork towards the current Potentially impacted modern Glanllynnau Waste Facility. view 7 View east and south east from the monument towards the Potentially impacted modern proposed works. view 8 Views east and south east from the lower, southern part Potentially impacted modern of the scheduled area towards the proposed works. view 9 View east from the ringwork towards Criccieth castle Modern visitor viewpoint towards a visible historic landmark.